Card issuing drives loyalty, retention in today’s financial services landscape.

 In many ways, today’s virtual cards are the same as traditional cards, except in form.
 Most have the standard 16-digit number, CVC, expiry date, and a PIN-code.
 Virtual card funding can also be tied to a physical card, or draw funds from a separate banking account or ewallet.
 However, there’s no fear of the card being lost or misplaced with a virtual card, they can also be added to a smartphone’s digital wallet for easy checkout online and in-store.

-Some of the key differences between physical and virtual cards are speed of issuing and the ability to choose between single or multi-use cards.
+Some of the key differences between physical and virtual cards are the speed of issuing and the ability to choose between single or multi-use cards.
 With a virtual card, it’s quick and easy for the issuer to send new cards.
 Companies also have discretion in making cards for one-time or multi-use applications.
 This allows companies to have greater expense control, or easily issue separate virtual cards to the same individual for different uses.

 However, virtual cards may not work as well for customers in certain countries with limited mobile or payments infrastructure.
 In these locations, customers may not be able to use a virtual card for offline purchases or ATM withdrawals.